michih57/scala-coding-challenge/implementation.md

 # Library Choices

-- Server library: http4s for functional-style server.
+- Server library: http4s for a functional-style server.
 No prior experience, picked out of curiosity.
 - File processing: fs2 for handling the review file as a stream.
 No prior experience, picked out of curiosity.
 - Sorting of reviews file: [big-sorter](https://github.com/davidmoten/big-sorter).
-Was the first library that I found when searching for a solution to sort big files in Scala/Java (could also delegate to the `sort` via shell, but a Java library seemed cleaner)
+Was the first library that I found when searching for a solution to sort big files in Scala/Java (could also delegate to the `sort` utility via shell, but a Java library seemed cleaner)
 - Testing: ScalaTest.
 It's just the one I'm most familiar with.
 (I know there are 'more functional' libraries out there.)
 - Command line arguments parsing: [decline](https://github.com/bkirwi/decline).
 Picked because it belongs to the